 Prior to joining the kitchens of the Maison Blanche restaurant, Fabrice Giraud did a stint at the "Tiara Yaktsa" and the opening of the "Tiara Mirama Beach Hotel & Spa," in Cannes.

 Fabrice Giraud joined the Maison Blanche restaurant in March 2015 as Head Chef.
-He brings sunshine to Maison Blanche's refined dishes, which he varies seasonally and sources from local markets; these are enriched by the numerous discoveries that has has brought back with him from his travels around the globe.
+He brings sunshine to Maison Blanche's refined dishes, which he varies seasonally and sources from local markets; these are enriched by the numerous discoveries that he has brought back with him from his travels around the globe.
 A choice motivated by encounters: "Human contact and places that are full of history have always influenced my choices.
 Maison Blanche is a unique and magical place that I fell in love with immediately.
 Meeting Bruno Franck reinforced in me this idea that here was my next House."

 Zdenek Pohlreich has travelled the world to return to the Czech republic after many years and give a fresh breeze into the Czech cuisine.
 Genuine taste of the food he serves charms many of visitors of his Café Imperial or Next Door Restaurant in Prague.
 His coolinary artistry and also a very sharp sence of humor brought him also to TV, where he has been running his own cooking show for many years.